artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 this does not provide a bulk method to remove all saved clipboards at once if desired.

+Finally, AtoM has a database table called the ``access_log``, which is updated every time an :term:`archival description`, :term:`authority record`, or :term:`archival institution` is viewed.
+This table is used to populate the :ref:`popular-this-week` on the homepage, but there is no in-built mechanism to clear old results from the table.

 Fortunately, AtoM has a command-line task that can be used to manage these temporary data elements at will.